wikimedia/jquery.i18n/README.md

 Single message file for all languages
 -------------------------------------
-There are some alternate message file format supported for different use cases.
+There are some alternate message file formats supported for different use cases.
 If your application is not big, and want all the translation in a single file, you can have it as shown in the below example:

 ```json
 {